vampywiz17/hassio-opensprinkler/opensprinkler/README.md

 You access web interface at: http://ha_hostname:5557 (default).
 Web interface default password are: **opendoor**

-Persistent files are saved to addon_configs folder.
+Persistent files are saved to /data folder (Home Assistant default).
 If you delete these files, your config are lost!

 ## Home Assistant Integration